-Sustainable tourism has moved up everyone’s agenda during the Pandemic and it has been central to the development of small-scale tourism in the Forest of Bowland.
+Sustainable and inclusive tourism has moved up everyone’s agenda during the Pandemic and it has been central to the development of small-scale tourism in the Forest of Bowland.

 In 2005 the Forest of Bowland AONB became the first protected area in England to be awarded the European Charter for Sustainable Tourism in Protected Areas, which was renewed in September 2010.

 The Charter approach ensures that organisations, local people and businesses are working together to protect the area, whilst at the same time increasing opportunities for visitors to discover and enjoy its special qualities.

 The businesses featured in ‘Discover Bowland’ are all part of the Forest of Bowland’s Sustainable Tourism business network – working collaboratively as businesses to deliver social, economic and environmental benefit, while at the same time enhancing visitor experiences.

 Lancashire’s rural landscapes are fragile and the rare wildlife that makes its home there are susceptible to disturbance and deteriorating air quality.
 Rural roads struggle to cope with increasing traffic, so it would be great if more visitors arrived by public transport and explored on foot, by bike or e-bike.